Learning Strategies

 Backward Design (Outcomes-Based Design)

-In backward design, a framework developed by Grant Wiggins and Jay McTighe, you build your course around the skills and knowledge you want your students to gain, not around predetermined assignments and activities.
-You anchor the development by carefully articulating the learning objectives–what you want students to learn–and work backward from there.
+In backward design, a framework developed by Grant Wiggins and Jay McTighe, build your course around the skills and knowledge you want your learners to gain, not around predetermined assignments and activities.
+Anchor the development by carefully articulating the learning objectives–what you want students to learn–and work backward from there.

 Additional Resources: